randysecrist/dist_counter/README.md

 ```
 ### Process Failure

-Counter state is flushed to disk once a minute per node.
-This means that if a process dies then data for the last minute may be lost.
-This could be improved upon in another iteration but a implementation trade off was made.
+Counter state is flushed to disk every 5 seconds (configurable) per node.
+This means that if a process dies then some data may be lost.
+Nodes also attempt to merge counter data with each other during this save.

 ### Network Partitions